RockhurstHS/STEAM-Blog/events/index.md

 </div>
 </center>

 High school students can get a glimpse into the future by connecting online with young professionals at Burns & McDonnell.
 These professionals will describe their career path and what it took to get where they did.
 They'll also discuss a "typical day", from interacting with clients and co-workers to project work.
-You'll have the opportunitiy to develop networking skills that will help you in finding internships and jobs in the future.
+You'll have the opportunity to develop networking skills that will help you in finding internships and jobs in the future.

 <a class="btn btn-primary" href="https://burnsmcd.recsolu.com/external/form/LQ-UOQVa0ODqhiIp5XYivw?utm_campaign=HS_JobShadowProgram&utm_source=CORP_HR_GivingOutreachUpdates_Vanity_JobShadow_Yello-Form&utm_medium=External%20Communications" role="button">Learn More & Apply Here</a>